 - Have a corresponding author based at one of the participating Norwegian institutions (see below).

-- Be published in a Taylor & Francis or Routledge Open Select (hybrid) journal.
+- Be published in a Taylor & Francis or Routledge Open Select (hybrid) journal that has a standard article publish charge.
 Use our open access options finder to explore the full list of Open Select titles.